atmarangga/info-film/README.md

 ## How To start this ?
 1. Make sure you have node.js (preferably the latest) installed on your machine.</br>
+2. Clone / download this repository to your local machine.
-2. Using terminal / command prompt install needed package using the `npm install` command while inside this root project</br>
+3. Using terminal / command prompt install needed package using the `npm install` command while inside this root project</br>
-3. After that run `npm run start` or you could use `yarn start` instead.
+4. After that run `npm run start` or you could use `yarn start` instead.
 It will then (usually) open a browser and directs you to `localhost:3000` and will show you the homepage.
-4. It should run by now.
+5. It should run by now.
 Go to the browser and open : `localhost:3000` if your not directed automatically

 2020/06/12